MrValioBg/EducationalCourses/README.md

 # EducationalCourses
-REST Service for an Educational Web Site where you could see the different courses you can attend.
+REST Service for an Educational Website where you could see the different courses you can attend, and the professor who will lead the course.